 Want to know how many leads and customers your blog attracts?
 How about the in-depth content pieces you spent hours working on?

-Attributer captures channel data, the landing page (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog).
+On top of the Channel data, Attributer also captures the landing page (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog).

-It will record the UTM parameters you use behind your Google Ad campaigns and pass them to Microsoft Dynamics CRM, which allows you to build reports that help you determine which of your campaigns your leads have come from.
+It will record the UTM parameters you use behind your Google Ad campaigns and pass them to Microsoft Dynamics CRM, which allows you to build reports that show which of your campaigns are performing best.

-In addition to this, Attributer will also provide you data on leads that come from other channels, so you’ll be able to track the source of ALL your leads and not just the ones from Google Ads.
-Ultimately, you will also know where to invest in helping your business progress.
+In addition to this, Attributer will also provide you data on leads that come from other channels, so you’ll be able to track the source of ALL your leads.

 Get Started For Free